- 🐾 Diseases of the Norwegian Forest Cat – A comprehensive guide from a veterinarian

 🧫 4.
 Other diseases of the Norwegian Forest Cat

-• Polycystic kidney disease (PKD) – rare but possible.
+- Polycystic kidney disease (PKD) – rare, but possible.

-• Dental problems (FORL – feline odontoclastic resorptive lesions)
+- Dental problems (FORL – feline odontoclastic resorptive lesions)

-• Allergies and skin problems
+- Allergies and skin problems

-• Overweight – especially when kept indoors
+- Overweight – especially when keeping animals indoors

 🧬 5.
 Prevention: How owners can avoid diseases